 Inspire Estate Agents offers a comprehensive service for whatever level of property letting or management you may require.
-We aim to take the worry out of the process for you, so that you can feel confident that your property is being managed professionally.
+We aim to take the worry out of the entire process, so that you can feel confident that your property is being managed professionally.
 We hope that the general points covered will be of some assistance to you.

 We advertise on the following nationwide websites:

 Your property will be advertised on our own website along with weekly adverts in the local newspapers.
 We will take room sizes and produce full property details including Professional photographs, floor plans a video tour and a microsite to share on social media for all of our properties, ensuring we get your property in front of more tenants.

 All potential Tenants are qualified at the initial point of contact.
 Only once we are happy that they appear to have full time employment and have given no cause for concern will we go on to register them.
 Once a Tenant has selected a preferred property, we will discuss this with you to ensure you are happy to proceed.
 A comprehensive reference will then be carried out by a Licensed Referencing Agency.
 This covers aspects such as credit rating and history, a reference from any previous Landlords and an employer’s reference.
 Where necessary we will also request a guarantor.

 Prior to the Tenants taking up occupation a full inventory and schedule of condition will be carried out by a professional inventory company who are members of the Association of Professional Inventory Providers.
 Once the Tenants are in residence we will carry out regular inspection visits to ensure that the property is being kept to an acceptable standard.
 This also gives the Tenant the opportunity to advise us of any maintenance issues that may have arisen.
 Should any concerns be raised with regards to the manner in which the property is being occupied, we will contact you to discuss this, provide you with an inspection report and agree an appropriate course of action.